 Genre: Contemporary jazz, funk and rock

-Why he’s a must: Troy Trombone Shorty Andrews has been playing music since he was four years old, and since then, the Grammy-nominated trombone and trumpet player has toured with Lenny Kravitz and produced six studio albums, with another to be released September 2011.
-Watch this prolific artist when he returns to New Orleans from his world tour.
+Why he’s a must: Troy Trombone Shorty Andrews has been playing music since he was four years old, and since then, the Grammy-nominated trombone and trumpet player has toured with Lenny Kravitz and produced nine studio albums.

 Shamarr Allen and the Underdawgs